nicholaskenny95/MITRE_DETECTION_LAB/tactics/14_Impact.md

   - Telemetry/Sysmon
   - Telemetry/WindowsEvent
 ---
 # Impact (TA0040)

-Impact techniques are used by adversaries to disrupt availability, compromise integrity, or destroy data.
-In your lab environment, Impact typically appears as **data destruction**, **service interruption**, **inhibiting recovery**, or **ransomware-style encryption behavior**.
+Impact involves techniques adversaries use to disrupt systems, compromise data integrity, or interfere with business operations.
+This can include destroying or tampering with data, or subtly altering business processes to benefit the adversary’s goals.
+These actions may serve as part of their broader objectives or provide cover for other breaches, like stealing confidential information.

 ---